yamasjose11/tedtalk-recommendation-system/README.md

 # Future Development

 Going forward I would like to expand on this recommender system by making it a hybrid recommender system by combining my current content based recommender system and a newly built collabarative filtering system.
-This will help me with exploring user personalization and better targeted recommendations.
+This will help me with exploring user personalized recommendations.

 # References